-As of June 30, 2011, we had \$26.2 million of current restricted cash related to funds that will be utilized for payment on interest and commitment fees on our commercial debt facility.
+As of September 30, 2011, we had \$22.9 million of current restricted cash related to funds that will be utilized for payment on interest and commitment fees on our commercial debt facility.
 In accordance with our commercial debt facility, we are required to maintain a balance that is sufficient to meet the payment of interest and fees for the next six-month period.
-The \$1.5 million long-term restricted cash is related to cash collateralization for performance guarantees related to our petroleum agreements.
+The \$3.5 million long-term restricted cash is related to cash collateralization for performance guarantees related to our petroleum agreements.

 As of December 31, 2010, in accordance with our commercial debt facilities that existed as of December 31, 2010, we had restricted cash of \$89.0 million, of which \$80.0 million was included in current assets.
 Additionally, effective December 30, 2010, we provided a \$23.0 million cash collateralized irrevocable standby letter of credit ("Letter of Credit") with respect to our share of Tullow Ghana Limited's ("TGL") Letter of Credit related to TGL's drilling contract for the "Eirik Raude" semi-submersible rig.
-The Letter of Credit expires on September 14, 2011.
 In March 2011, the restricted cash related to the debt facilities agreement and the cash collateral for the Letter of Credit was released as a result of our debt refinancing.
-The Letter of Credit is now collateralized by our available borrowing capacity under the commercial debt facility.
-See Note 9-Debt.
+The Letter of Credit was collateralized by our available borrowing capacity under the commercial debt facility until it expired on September 14, 2011.